-Alport Syndrome is named after a British doctor, Cecil A. Alport, who in 1927 described 3 generations of a family with combinations of progressive hereditary nephritis and deafness.
-Alport also observed that blood in the urine (hematuria) was the most common symptom and that males were affected more severely than females.
-Subsequently, many more families were described and the disease was named Alport Syndrome in 1961.
+Alport syndrome is named after British doctor A. Cecil Alport, who in 1927 described three generations of a family with combinations of progressive hereditary nephritis and deafness.
+Dr. Alport also observed that blood in the urine (hematuria) was the most common symptom and that males were affected more severely than females.
+Subsequently, many more families were described and the disease was named Alport syndrome in 1961.

-Alport Syndrome is an inherited disease of the kidney that can also affect the inner ear (cochlea) and eye.
-It is estimated to effect at least 1 in 5,000 people.
+Alport syndrome is an inherited disease of the kidney that can also affect the inner ear (cochlea) and eye.
 It is caused by genetic mutations that affect the type IV collagen family of proteins.
 Type IV collagen is a major part of important tissue structures called basement membranes that are present in all tissues including the kidney, inner ear, and eye.
-Generally, Alport Syndrome affects boys more than girls because 80% of the time the disease is passed on by a mutation on the X chromosome (called X-linked Alport Syndrome).
-Boys only have one X-chromosome whereas girls have two X chromosomes.
-In girls, the normal X chromosome buffers the effect of the mutated gene.
-The other 20% of Alport Syndrome patients have the autosomal recessive or autosomal dominant form of the disease where boys and girls are equally affected.
-The Genetics of Alport Syndrome are discussed in more detail below.

-Alport Syndrome always affects the kidneys.
+Alport syndrome always affects the kidneys.
 The primary symptom is blood in the urine (hematuria), which is usually microscopic, meaning it can only be detected with a microscope or a urine dipstick.
-Sometimes children with Alport Syndrome have brown, pink, or red urine (gross hematuria) for several days, associated with a cold or flu.
+Sometimes children with Alport syndrome have brown, pink, or red urine (gross hematuria) for several days, associated with a cold or flu.
 This gross hematuria eventually stops when the child recovers and can be very frightening but is not harmful.
-As boys with Alport Syndrome get older, they begin to show additional signs of kidney disease, such as protein in the urine (proteinuria) and high blood pressure.
-These symptoms usually occur by the time the boys are teenagers.
+As the disease progresses additional signs of kidney disease begin to show, such as protein in the urine (proteinuria) and high blood pressure.

-Alport Syndrome causes damage to the kidneys by the progressive formation of scar tissue in the normal kidney structures (glomeruli and tubules).
+Alport syndrome causes damage to the kidneys by the progressive formation of scar tissue in the normal kidney structures (glomeruli and tubules).
 As the kidneys filter proteins out of the blood, these molecules damage the filtering system or glomeruli because of the abnormal collagen makeup.
 This process is known as fibrosis and it eventually leads to kidney failure.
-Boys with X-linked (mutation of the X chromosome) Alport Syndrome develop kidney failure by the teenage years or early adulthood, but the onset of kidney failure can be delayed until 40 to 50 years of age in some patients.
-Most girls with X-linked Alport Syndrome do not develop kidney failure.
-However, as women with Alport Syndrome age, the risk of kidney failure increases.